 - The best way to eliminate maggots from a home is to pour boiling water over them.
-However, prevention through pest control methods like cleaning is the easiest option.
+However, prevention through pest control methods, primarily cleaning, is the easiest option.

 Appearance & Behavior

 This type of insect is rather easy to identify.
-For the most part, it is rather small, reaching up to 25mm in length.
-This creature is completely legless, as it doesn’t develop legs until it is further along in its lifecycle.
-With two little hooks on one end, they can feed on plant and animal matter.
+For the most part, it is rather small, reaching up to 25mm or 1 inch in length.
+This creature is completely legless since it doesn’t develop legs until it is further along in its lifecycle.
+With two little hooks on one end that act like forks, they can feed on plant and animal matter.
 The rat-tailed maggot is an exception, featuring a long tail on its body.
 Rat-tailed maggots specifically come from the drone fly.